c3d/xl/README.md

 file `tests/failures-default.out` for details of what went wrong.

-### Running an ELFE server
+### Running an XL server

-To start an ELFE server on a node, simply run `elfe -l`.
+To start an XL server on a node, simply run `xl -l`.

-    pi% elfe -l
+    pi% xl -l

-By default, ELFE listens on port 1205.
+By default, XL listens on port 1205.
 You can change that by using the `-listen` option:

-    pi% elfe -listen 42105
+    pi% xl -listen 42105

 Now, let's try a first test program.
-On `boss`, edit a file called `hello.elfe`, and write into it the following code:
+On `boss`, edit a file called `hello.xl`, and write into it the following code:

     tell "pi",
         writeln "Hello World"